-The striker would like to be at Chelsea next season, but he admits he may have to consider other options if it is unlikely he will be a regular fixture in the manager's plans.Romelu Lukaku said he will hold talks with the new Chelsea manager to decide where he plays his football next season.
+The striker would like to be at Chelsea next season, but admits he may have to consider other options if it is unlikely he will be a regular fixture in the manager's plans

-It has been widely speculated Jose Mourinho has agreed to return to Stamford Bridge and will be that new manager, and one of his first tasks will be to decide the fate of the Belgian who scored 17 Premier League goals last season while on loan at West Brom and starred for his country against the USA in Wednesday's 4-2 victory in Cleveland.
+Earlier this month Goal revealed Jose Mourinho has agreed to return to Stamford Bridge, and one of his first tasks will be to decide the fate of the Belgian who scored 17 Premier League goals last season.

-"My future is up to me and the manager," Lukaku told talkSPORT.
+"My future is up to me and the manager," he told talkSPORT.
 "First we need to have a conversation about what his plans are and then we'll go from there.

 "I'm 20 years old and I need to play, so we'll see what will happen.

 "I'm very proud to be a Chelsea player.
 I've had a very good season on loan and I will go back and show my qualities.